apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

     | -122.4379846573301  | 37.75844260679518  | 0.0     |
     +---------------------+--------------------+---------+
     1 row selected (6.64 seconds)

+Another option is to use the experimental union type.

 ### Varying types
 Any attempt to query a list that has